Build a Content Marketing Supply Chain (CMSC) that recruits new students to your online degree program, year after year.

 1. Pick a Topic

-Colleges and Universities already have this step done.
+Colleges and Universities essentially have this step done.
 Every online program has a vetted curriculum, each course has a syllabus, and all the professors have plenty of talking points.

 To kick-start the brainstorming process, ask yourself the following questions: